pts/movemetafs/README.txt

 8. As an overall effect, with movemetafs files are much easier to find, and it is easy to make file collection based on a specific theme.

+To organize your images, GQview (>=2.0, we tried 2.1.5) is recommended.
+Pressing Ctrk-<K> in GQview lets you enter keywords and a comment for the image.
+In our movemetafs terminology, `keyword' is named tag, and `comment' is named description.
+By default, GQview stores metadata (i.e. tags and the description) in a *.meta file (near the image file or in ~/.gqview/metadata).
+We have prepared a patch to GQview-2.1.5, which will make GQview store metadata in the movemetafs metadata store for images inside `meta/root'.
+This makes GQview a very nice and powerful user interface for movemetafs when managing images.
+!! more about this patch
+!! emulate read and write of *.meta files (not enough detail in error messages)

 Installation quickstart
 ~~~~~~~~~~~~~~~~~~~~~~~
 !! this section isn't written properly